RobnettSean22/email-archives/REPORT.md

           </div>
 ```

 The data that is passed into it is unchanged and the randomization function makes sure a new window will open and the one that is already open will not repopulate with the newly selected email's content.
-The icon that launches this feature was created using XD and the arrow icons from the file that was given.
+The icon that launches this feature was created using XD and the arrow icons from the file that was provided.
 A user can do this as many times as they wish.
 Whether it be the same email or a different one, a new external window will open and populate with the contents of the email selected.